ErKiran/MergeThemAll/Readme.md

 ### Merge all the Pending PR

+* You need to install `gh` cli and authenticate it

 Using the power of Github cli `gh` to merge all the pending pr in user workspace.

 Commands Used: